apache/cordova-blackberry/playbook/README.md

 ### General Commands

-    ./bin/create [path appname packagename] ............ creates a sample app with the specified application name, to the specified path
+    ./bin/create [path packagename appname] ............ creates a sample app with the specified application name, to the specified path

 Please note that once you `create` a Cordova BlackBerry project, you will need to edit the `project.properties` file that resides inside your